HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Headers adoption

-With both a CDN and the Browser, HTTP Headers are the primary toolkit a developer needs to master to properly cache resources.
+With both a CDN and the Browser, HTTP Headers are the primary toolkit a developer must master to properly cache resources.
 Headers are simply instructions known as "*directives*", read during the HTTP Request or Response to control the cache strategy.

 The caching-related headers, or the absence of them, tell the browser or CDN three essential pieces of information:
 - **Cacheability**: Is this content cacheable?
 - **Freshness**: If it is cacheable, how long can it be cached for?
 - **Validation**: If it is cacheable, how do I ensure that my cached version is still fresh?

 Headers are meant to be used either alone or together.
-To tell if the content is cacheable and fresh, we have:
+To determine if the content is cacheable and fresh, we have:
-- `Expires` specifies an explicit expiration date and time (i.e., when precisely the content expires)
+- `Expires` specifies an explicit expiration date and time (i.e., when precisely the content expires).
-- `Cache-Control` specifies a cache duration (i.e., how long the content can be cached in the browser relative to when it was requested)
+- `Cache-Control` specifies a cache duration (i.e., how long the content can be cached in the browser relative to when it was requested).

 When both are specified, `Cache-Control` takes precedence.

-The usage of the Cache-Control header has increased steadily since 2019.
+Usage of the Cache-Control header has increased steadily since 2019.
 74% of responses on Mobile pages included the Cache-Control header, while 75% of responses on Desktop pages utilized the header.
 From 2020, the usage of this specific header increased by 0.71% for Mobile and by 1.13% for Desktop.
+This leads us to believe there has been an increase in awareness in the community around proper usage of Cache-Control, notably for Desktop.

 {{ figure_markup(
   image="cache-control-expires.png",